calebpitan/kaysolo/README.md

 - Using the `make` command, since the project contains a `Makefile` at the project root
 - Using `docker` directly from the command line

 Note: Windows users, most likely, won't have the `make` command on their system.
-While the app can be started using `docker` command directly, you may also need to have Docker installed.
+While the app can be started using the `docker` command directly, you may also need to have Docker installed.

 Using make: